ThomasG1raud/projet_auth/README.md

 DISCORD_CLIENT_ID = Add your own DISCORD_CLIENT_ID, you can get one on Discord application DISCORD_CLIENT_SECRET = Same thing for DISCORD_CLIENT_SECRET
 ```
-## You can follow the tutorial to get your credentials in the part "2.1.3 Tutoriel pour vous procurez les credentials pour Google et Discord
-" of our project report.
+## You can follow the tutorial to get your credentials in the part "2.1.3 Tutoriel pour vous procurez les credentials pour Google et Discord" of our project report.

 4. Passeport v.0.6.0 seems to be currently broken due to an incompatibility, use the latest v0.5.0 instead: